Lotes/quaery/docs/README.md

 I want to gain new experience to become a wise and old man.

+The tutorial should be simple and short.
+Big snippets of source code are a no-go.
+Concepts over implementation.

 ### Your achievements after completing

 You should have gained the knowledge to understand the theory behind computer language engineering.